daisy-field/daisy-field.github.io/_pages/about.md

 Federated Learning
 ======
-n 2015, Google introduced federated learning (FL) as a solution to address the challenges related to distributed datasets and insufficient data availability [65].
+In 2015, Google introduced federated learning (FL) as a solution to address the challenges related to distributed datasets and insufficient data availability [65].
 The goal was to enhance the prediction accuracy of Google’s keyboard next-word suggestions by learning from input behaviours of all smartphone users while maintaining their privacy rights [65].
 In contrast to